You may be thinking, “How Does Reverse Osmosis Work“?

-Our bodies are around 70-80 percent of water and that water primarily hydrates, lubricates joints, and aides in organ function.
+Our bodies are around 70-80 percent of water and that water-primarily hydrates, lubricates joints, and aids in organ function.
 Minerals don’t help with this.
 You would need to drink water in excessive amounts for your body to absorb enough minerals.
 If you are deficient in minerals, then you need to eat more fruits and veggies.

 Will A Reverse Osmosis System Soften My Water

 Yes.
 However, using an RO system to treat hard water can shorten the life of the RO membrane and lead to more frequent replacements.
 If you have hard water, use a water softener to treat it instead.

 A water softener does not treat water for contaminants.
 It only removes calcium and magnesium to treat hard water.
 An RO system is safe to use with a water softener.
 It removes the sodium added by the water softener and extends the life of the RO membrane.

 A water softener can remove iron from the water before it goes into your RO system.
 Iron can stain your toilet, shower, hair, clothes and clog the RO membrane.